-Job Title: R oofing Developed By: Charlotte C harbonneau Safety Mar nager Date: July 31, 2019 Approved By: Stephen An nonson President o of Housing Date: July 31, 2019 Revised By: Date: Equipment Rec quired Material R Required Persona l Protect ive Equipment Shingles, nails, vents, Fall protection system, safety Lanyard, lifeline, retractable flashing flashing ard hats, s steel toed boots
+Job Title: Re oofing Corporate Safe ety & Developed By: Charlotte Ch arbonneau Fleet Manager • Date: July 31, 2019 Approved By: Alphonse Pi lon President of H lousing Date: July 31, 2019 Corporate Safe ety & January 3, Revised By: Charlotte Ch arbonneau Fleet Manager • Date: 2023 Equipment Red Ladder, full body equired ls, vents, ive Equipment is, vents, Lanyard, lifeline, retractable flashing giasses, ha ra nats, s steel toed boots

-- 1. PPE must be worn as required by the manufactures instructions and the Prime Contractor's company policy. - 2.
-Fall Protection shall be used as per the fall protection system (covering of openings, guardrails, travel restraint or fall arrest) is required if working more than 3m above ground. - 3.
+- 1. Ensure that proper PPE is being worn in accordance with the manufacturer's instructions and the Prime Contractors Company Policy. - 2.
+Fall Protection shall be used if working more than 3m above ground. - 3.
 Ladders must be secured and project 1m above roof level. - 4.
 All ladders used must be Grade 1 or 1A. - 5.
 Ladders shall be inspected regularly and properly maintained. - 6.
 Inspect roof surfaces for slip and trip hazards. - 7.
-Materials must be stored a minimum of 2m from roof edge.
-No more than 6 bundles shall be stacked together on any area of the roof and shall not be done on an area where the ridge of a roof intersects a roof slope. - 8.
-Ensure roof brackets are securely attached to a solid surface. - 9.
-Roof with a fall distance greater than 10 ft.
-(3m) must have safety nets, guard rails, Travel Restraint or Fall Arrest Systems in place. - 10.
+Materials must be stored a minimum of 2m from the roof edge. - 8.
+Ensure roof anchors are properly secured and attached to a solid surface. - 9.
 Workers using fall protection equipment shall be competent in the care, use and maintenance of the equipment.
-End user fall protection training shall be renewed every 3 years by a recognized provider. - 11.
-Training documentation and fall protection plans must be on site. - 12.
-Fall Protection Plan must include a rescue procedure that employees are trained in. - 13.
-Proper housekeeping practices must be followed.
-Bags for excess material or construction debris shall have a maximum weight of 60 lbs.
-(27 kg). - 14.
+End user fall protection training shall be renewed every 3 years by a recognized provider. - 10.
+Training documentation and fall protection plans must be on site. - 11.
+Fall protection system shall be used as required by the Alberta OH&S Act, Regulation and Code - 12.
+Proper housekeeping practices must be followed. - 13.
 All cut pieces are to be bagged and lowered to the ground.
 Throwing of excess material or cut off pieces from the roof to the ground is not allowed.

-Job Title: PI umbing inst anation Developed By: Charlotte C harbonneau Safety Mar nager Date: July 31, 2019 Approved By: Stephen An nonson President o of Housing Date: July 31, 2019 Revised By: Date: Equipment Rec quired Material R equired Persona l Protect ive Equipment Hand tools, powe r tools, ABS pipe, pe ex lines, Hard hat, steel toed boots, safety ladders ABS adhes ABS adhesiv /e glasses aı nd gloves -
+Job Title: Plumbing Installation Corporate Safety & Developed B y: Charlotte Charbonneau Fleet Manager Date: July 31, 2019 Approved By : Alphonse Pilon President of Housing Date: July 31, 2019 Corporate Safety & January 3, Revised By: Charlotte Charbonneau Fleet Manager Date: 2023

+Equipment Required Material Required Personal Protective Equipment Hand tools, power tools, ABS pipe, pex lines, Hard hat, steel toed boots, safety ladders ABS adhesive glasses and gloves

+Job Steps:

-- 1. Proper PPE must be used. - 2.
-Ensure that MSDS for all materials used is available for reference. - 3.
+- 1. Ensure that proper PPE is being worn in accordance with the manufacturer's instructions and the Prime Contractors Company Policy. - 2.
+Ensure that SDS for all materials used is available for reference. - 3.
 Ladders must be inspected and maintained regularly. - 4.
-Floor openings must be properly covered, secured or barricaded and marked. - 5.
-All ladders used must be Grade 1 or 1A. - 6.
-Ladders shall be inspected regularly and properly maintained. - 7.
-All pipe threaders shall have foot pedal to turn machine on and off. - 8.
-Ensure all extension cords are the right gauge, are properly grounded and are not damaged. - 9.
-Check all power tools to ensure that they are in good condition with all guards in place. - 10.
-Ensure that fire extinguisher is available when doing any hot work. - 11.
-Power tools to be grounded or double insulated. - 12.
-Extinguish all sources of ignition prior to using any flammable adhesives. - 13.
+All ladders used must be Grade 1 or 1A. - 5.
+Ensure all extension cords are the right gauge, are properly grounded and are not damaged. - 6.
+Check all power tools to ensure that they are in good condition with all guards in place. - 7.
+Ensure that fire extinguisher is available when doing any hot work. - 8.
+Power tools to be grounded or double insulated. - 9.
+Extinguish all sources of ignition prior to using any flammable adhesives. - 10.
 Proper housekeeping practices must be followed

-Job Title: Sie ding Developed By: Charlotte Ch arbonneau Safety Manage er Date: July 31, 2019 Approved By: Stephen Am onson President of H ousing Date: July 31, 2019 Revised By: Date: Equipment Req Juired Material Re quired Personal Protecti ive Equipment Metal shears, air r nailer, Siding, soffit and fascia Hard hat, s teel toed boots, safety circular saw, ham mer, poles, materials glasses fall protection on system planks, back rails - . •
+Job Title: Si ding Corporate Safety & Developed By: Charlotte Charbonneau Fleet Manager Date: July 31, 2019 Approved By: Alphonse Pilon President of Housing Date: July 31, 2019 Corporate Safety & January 3, Revised By: Charlotte Charbonneau Fleet Manager Date: 2023

+Equipment Required Material Required Personal Protective Equipment Metal shears, air nailer, Siding, soffit, and fascia Hard hat, steel toed boots, safety circular saw, hammer, poles, materials glasses fall protection system planks, back rails